bentprong/ocp_ttf/README.md

 Wiring Instructions
 ===================
-1. Connect TTF board to ATMEL-ICE and connect ATMEL-ICE to computer (debug only)
+1. Connect TTF board to ATMEL-ICE and connect ATMEL-ICE to computer
 2. Connect TTF board USB-C port to computer USB port using a DATA CABLE (not a charging only cable).
 3. Windows only: If not already installed, install a terminal emulator program such as TeraTerm.